 - recognizes that workers may not be able to maintain their earnings, and

-- allows the WSIB to pay a FEL supplement if a worker requires WR assistance to restore earnings, or a medical rehabilitation program.
+- allows the WSIB to pay a FEL supplement if a worker requires RTW assistance to restore earnings, or a medical rehabilitation program.

 No wage loss

 Workers have no wage loss if their pre-injury net average earnings (NAE) are matched or exceeded by their post-injury NAE.

 - includes significant work or workplace modifications that would not generally be available in the general labour market